xtramarcf/Sentiment_Analysis/DESCRIPTION.md

 ### Frontend
 The Frontend is represented by a single script running the application and invoking the methods for processing the input data to outputdata.
 ### Backend
-Evaluate News Sentiment - Aggregates and interprets the sentiment of news articles.
-Formatting - Formatting and cleaning the rawdata as an upstreamed process of the processing itself.
+Evaluate News Sentiment - Aggregates and interprets the sentiment of news articles.\n Formatting - Formatting and cleaning the rawdata as an upstreamed process of the processing itself.
 Manual Testing -Supports the developer for manual tests.
 Model - Represents the Model configuration and methods for training the model.